Masters in Romance Languages

-It can be one of three reasons:
+It can be one of four reasons:

 As a matter of fact, there is.
 Our program has graduated many excellent alumni who currently occupy teaching, administrative, and leadership positions in institutions of learning such as Dillard, Loyola, Tulane, Xavier, Delgado Community College, The International School of Louisiana, and many other high schools and middle schools.
 In addition, many of our alumni have pursued or are currently pursuing their PhD at prestigious universities such as UT Austin, UT Knoxville, Emory, UC Davis, NYU, Brown, University of Iowa, Indiana University, UG Athens, Tulane, LSU, and ULL.
 Most of them were offered assistantships and/or scholarships.